Criminal Defense Lawyers In Overland Park Keeping Criminal Justice Fair

 When facing criminal charges, the stakes are high and the consequences can be life-altering.
 Whether you have been accused of a misdemeanor or felony crime, it is important to secure experienced legal representation as soon as possible.
 At our law firm in Overland Park, we understand what is at stake for our clients and how important it is to protect their rights throughout every stage of their case.
 Our criminal defense lawyers aggressively defend individuals against accusations that could lead to jail time, fines, probation, and other penalties.

-We handle all types of cases including drug offenses, sex crimes, DUI/DWI, assault/battery, white-collar crimes such as fraud or embezzlement, domestic violence matters, and more.
+We handle all types of cases in the Overland Park area including drug crimes, sex crimes, DUI defense/DWI defense, assault/battery, white-collar crimes such as fraud or embezzlement, domestic violence matters, and more.
 We will investigate all evidence thoroughly to look for any mistakes made by police or prosecutors that may benefit your situation.
 Criminal matters are delicate and very timely.
 Whether it be a misdemeanor issue or an attempted murder, Barnds Law LLC can handle your case with the uttermost honesty, privacy, and knowledge to calm one’s nerves.
-Our defense team offers consultations, and even same-day appointments should your case need immediate care.
-Call 913-514-0909 to begin your consultation.
+Our Overland Park defense team offers consultations, and even same-day appointments should your case need immediate care.
+Call 913-514-0909 to begin your consultation and speak with our legal team.

 Criminal defense attorneys handle many types of criminal cases, which can range from a misdemeanor to felony charges.
 The punishments for felonies are generally more serious than those for misdemeanors and understanding the difference between them is important before deciding how to proceed in a legal matter.

-A criminal lawyer can help in a criminal offense case by providing advice and guidance on the legal implications of the charges, helping to devise a strong defense case against the charges, and possibly getting the charges dismissed.
+A criminal defense lawyer in Overland Park, KS can help in a criminal offense case by providing advice and guidance on the legal implications of the charges, helping to devise a strong defense case against the charges, and possibly getting the charges dismissed.
 They may also be able to negotiate with prosecutors for reduced or alternative sentences if there is no reasonable prospect of conviction.

 Criminal convictions can have serious consequences that can last a lifetime.
 Depending on the crime and its severity, potential penalties could include fines, probation, community service, incarceration, or even the death penalty.
 Even after the sentence has been served, these convictions often remain on your permanent criminal record, making it difficult to find employment or housing and potentially limiting your ability to travel abroad.